Kimberly Beck

-Kimberly Beck (born January 9, 1956) is a former American actress and model.
+Kimberly Beck is a former American actress, model and singer.
 She is best known for her role as Trish Jarvis in Joseph Zito's Friday the 13th: The Final Chapter (1984).
 Her other film roles include Alfred Hitchcock's Marnie (1964), Luc Besson's The Big Blue (1988), George T. Miller's Frozen Assets (1992), and Roland Emmerich's Independence Day (1996).

 Life and career

+Kimberly Beck was born to the actress Cindy Robbins.
+As a child, she appeared in Alfred Hitchcock's Marnie and television commercials for such products as Mattel's Barbie and Chatty dolls.
+She had a very brief appearance on The Munsters as a transformed Eddie Munster after Eddie (Butch Patrick) drank the rest of Grandpa (Al Lewis)'s Texas Playgirl Potion in season 1, episode 33 "Lily Munster, Girl Model".

+In 1968, Beck and her stepfather Tommy Leonetti, then working in Australia, recorded the single "Let's Take a Walk", released under the name of "Tommy Leonetti and his daughter Kim".
+It charted at #4 on the Melbourne charts.